dmbaturin/iproute2-cheatsheet/site/index.md

 <h2 id="ip-route">Route management</h2>
 <hr>

-For IPv4 routes, you can use either a prefix length or a dotted decimal subnet mask.
+For IPv4 routes, you can use either a prefix length or a dotted-decimal subnet mask.
 That is, both 192.0.2.0/24 and 192.0.2.0/255.255.255.0 are equally acceptable.

 #### Note

 The Linux kernel does not keep routes with unreachable next hops.
 If a link goes down, all routes that would use that link are permanently removed from the routing table.
-You may not have noticed this behaviour because in many cases additional software (e.g. NetworkManager or rp-pppoe) takes care of restoring the routes when links go up and down.
+You may not have noticed this behaviour because, in many cases, additional software (e.g. NetworkManager or rp-pppoe) takes care of restoring the routes when links go up and down.

 If you are going to use your Linux machine as a router, consider installing a routing protocol suite such as [FreeRangeRouting](https://frrouting.org/) or [BIRD](https://bird.network.cz/).
 They keep track of link states and restore routes when a link goes up after going down.
-Of course they also allow you to use dynamic routing protocols such as OSPF and BGP.
+Of course, they also allow you to use dynamic routing protocols such as OSPF and BGP.

 <h3 id="ip-route-connected">Connected routes</h3>